Information Literacy Skills

 Information Literacy is the set of skills needed to find, retrieve, analyze, and use information.

-See also AASL Standards for the 21st Century Learner
+See also AASL Standards and explore the Framework for Learners.

 STANDARD 1: THE STUDENT WHO IS INFORMATION LITERATE ACCESSES INFORMATION EFFICIENTLY AND EFFECTIVELY.

 *The student recognizes the need for information.

 *The student recognizes that accurate and comprehensive information is the basis for intelligent decision making.

 *The student formulates questions based on information needs.

 *The student identifies a variety of potential sources of information.

 *The student develops and uses successful strategies for locating information.

 STANDARD 2: THE STUDENT WHO IS INFORMATION LITERATE EVALUATES INFORMATION CRITICALLY AND COMPETENTLY.